The Case for Cardinality Lower Bounds: Preliminaries

-As motivated in the introduction, we need the so-called reverse inequalities on the dot product of two degree vectors $\va$ and $\vb$.
+As motivated in the introduction, we need the so-called reverse inequalities on the inner product of two degree vectors $\va$ and $\vb$.
 The caveat is that this class of inequalities requires the input vectors to be strictly positive, i.e., $a_i, b_i > 0, \forall i \in [d]$.
 Recall that degree vectors are generally only non-negative, i.e., they contain zeros for non-existing keys in a relation.
-In ~\secref{subsec:ndv-lb}, we show how we can still apply these inequalities by lower-bounding the number of non-zero entries in both vectors.
+In ~\secref{subsec:exact-l0}, we show how we can still apply these inequalities by lower-bounding the number of non-zero entries in both vectors.
+We start with an intuitive reverse inequality: